jiayihu/sinergia/README.md

 > The following examples use [co](https://github.com/tj/co) to consume the generator functions.

-In this example `expensiveTask` runs a long loop for every item, but every 100000 iterations it interrupts and gives the control to `sinergia`. `sinergia` will then resume the execution of `expensiveTask` when more suitable.
+In this example `expensiveTask` runs a long loop for every item, but every 100000 iterations it interrupts and gives the control to `sinergia`, which will resume the execution of `expensiveTask` when more suitable.

+Execution tasks are by definition [cooperative](https://en.wikipedia.org/wiki/Cooperative_multitasking) because they decide when to `yield` the control of the execution.

 By using `yield` inside your `expensiveTask` you can decide the priority of the execution. *Yielding* often will run the task smoothly chunk by chunk but it will complete in more time.
 On the other hand *yielding* fewer times it will complete the task sooner but it will block more the main thread. *Yielding* zero times is equal to running the task *synchronously*.